 Both Yeo Yann Yann and Koh Jia Ler appeared in Anthony Chen’s earlier Ilo Ilo (2013) but the director didn’t set out to cast them again, it just worked out that way.
 The child actor is now considerably older than he was on the earlier film and, as such, almost unrecognisable.

 In this newer film, both leads give terrific performances, with Yeo’s nuanced portrayal of a woman under numerous forms of stress finely observed while Koh’s role as a teenager completely out of his depth in a world of more complex adult issues convinces.

 Various details come together: the incessant rain, Ling’s stress caring for an infirm and ageing parent scarcely helped by pressures of trying to conceive a child with little encouragement from an increasingly distant spouse, the increasing isolation of teacher and student as they increasingly find themselves sharing each other’s company.
 Chen never loses his grip delivering his uncompromising vision, a powerful experience which never lets up.
 Here’s hoping an enterprising UK distributor gives this the release it deserves.

-Wet Season plays in the BFI London Film Festival.
+Wet Season plays in the BFI London Film Festival and the London East Asia Film Festival (LEAFF).
 Watch the film trailer below: